reductstore/reductstore_agent/README.md

 To use this agent, you must have a running instance of ReductStore.
 You can start a local instance using Docker, install it via Snap or from binaries.
 Refer to the official guide for setup instructions: [ReductStore Getting Started Guide](https://www.reduct.store/docs/getting-started)

 This agent is tested with:
-- ROS 2: Jazzy Jalisco
+- ROS 2: Jazzy and Rolling
 - OS: Ubuntu 24.04 (Noble)
 - Python: 3.12